Selection of a good Behaviour Consultant is critical to your child’s program

 Where do I start?

-The consultant must be on the Registry for Autism Service Providers List (The RASP formerly known as the qualified providers list), in order to receive funding from the BC government.
+The consultant must be on the Registry for Autism Service Providers List (The RASP formerly known as the qualified providers list), in order to receive funding from the BC government for those kids under 6.
+For ages 6-18, it is not mandatory to select a consultant from the RASP.

-The RASP is maintained by ACT who is also responsible for handling any complaints regarding the service providers.
+The RASP is maintained by the Autism Information Network British Columbia (a branch of MCFD) who are also responsible for handling any complaints regarding the service providers (good luck with that).

 The ugly truth